8-bitTom/indiegogo/README.md

 Running Tests with Karma and Jade
 ---------------------------------

-Only Started writing the tests so far.
-Most of the default ones fail when you run them.
-Maybe I'll get some time this weekend to flesh them out.
-(Tests are currently configured to use chrome)
+A few very basic unit tests.
+(Tests are currently configured to run via chrome)

 ```Bash
 grunt test